Waiting For An Inverted Yield Curve, Waiting For Godot

 The implications for investors and markets today are as follows.

 4) As long as ZIRP remains in place, investors would be wise to look beyond yield curve inversion for guides to risk management and asset allocation.
-At Pension Partners, we authored two award-winning papers in 2014 that focus on the unique behavior of the utilities sector and Treasuries as indicators of increased volatility and risk in the market.
+At Pension Partners, we authored two award-winning papers in 2014.
+They focused on the unique behavior of the utilities sector and Treasuries as indicators of increased volatility and risk in the market.
 These signals are used in our mutual funds and separate accounts where we employ a quantitative investment and risk management process.
 Importantly, these signals are not reliant on yield curve inversion.

 You can follow Charlie on twitter here.